Skip Navigation

 Schedule

-The committee meets during the annual meeting and during the Spring at SfN Headquarters.
+The Committee will meet twice per year, including once during SfN's annual meeting and once usually in the spring season.
 Additional committee work is conducted via e-mail and conference calls, as needed, throughout the calendar year.

 Global Membership Committee